MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/rollback-update-or-upgrade.md

 ---
 # Rollback Update or Upgrade

-Applies To: System Center 2016 - Orchestrator
+> Applies To: System Center 2016 - Orchestrator

 The **Rollback Update or Upgrade** activity cancels an in progress configuration change (update) or upgrade and returns the deployment to its state before the upgrade or configuration change was started.
 It is part of the **Azure Deployments** category activity.

 The activity publishes all of the data from the required and optional properties into published data.
 The following tables list the required and optional properties and published data for this activity.

-## Rollback Update or Upgrade Required Properties
+## Rollback Update or Upgrade required properties

 | **Element**   | **Description**   | **Valid values**   |
 |:---|:---|:---|